Join A Secret Italy

 Ladies making pasta in Bari Italy old town

-Many tourists are drawn to these and, although many fly into Bari, they quickly leave in search of the touristy spots of Puglia.
+Although many fly into Bari, they quickly leave in search of the touristy spots of Puglia.

 That is a huge mistake.

 In many ways it is in Bari that the heart and soul of Puglia is to be found.
 Here is a city that is no Disneyland tourist attraction.
+Bari is real, Bari is vibrant, and Bari is enchanting.

 Spend more than a few days here and you'll likely fall in love with its addictive blend of old and new.

-Instead Bari is young and vibrant, you can almost feel the energy in the air, the confidence in the future.
+Instead Bari is young and vibrant; you can almost feel the energy in the air, the confidence in the future.

 Bari Street Scene